Wix Studio: About the Wix IDE

 If you add a Velo Package built by Wix to your site, the backend folder contains a folder called __config__.
 This folder contains an editable config.json file for defining specific settings for your package.

-Learn more about implementing custom extensions.
+Learn more about implementing service plugins.

 permissions.json